 New to fly fishing?
 Not sure what equipment you need to buy?
 Or how to get started?
 This guide is for you.

 Here we cover the very basics of fly fishing.
 We don’t pretend this is all you need to know to capture a record fish – but it is just enough to get you fly fishing.
-The rest takes a lifetime of practise – enjoy!
+The rest takes a lifetime of practice – enjoy!

 Get a rod licence

+First things first.
 Next time you nip out for a paper, pick up a rod licence too.
 You need one to legally fish any inland waterway in England and Wales – anywhere but the sea.
 You can get one from your local Post Office or online.
 No fishing licence is necessary in Scotland.
 In addition, wherever you are in the UK, you will need to obtain the owners permission to fish the river or lake, or pay for a day ticket, which is the most common way of being able to fish a water body.

 Next up you need a fly fishing rod.
 Here your choice depends to a large extent on where you’re hoping to fish, what species you’re most interested in catching, and whether or not you’re likely to be travelling with your fishing rod.